aikorea/awesome-rl/README.md

 ## Open Source Reinforcement Learning Platforms
  - [OpenAI gym](https://github.com/openai/gym) - A toolkit for developing and comparing reinforcement learning algorithms
- - [OpenAI universe](https://github.com/openai/universe) - A software platform for measruing and training an AI's general intelligence across the world's supply of games, websites and other applications
+ - [OpenAI universe](https://github.com/openai/universe) - A software platform for measuring and training an AI's general intelligence across the world's supply of games, websites and other applications
  - [DeepMind Lab](https://github.com/deepmind/lab) - A customisable 3D platform for agent-based AI research
  - [Project Malmo](https://github.com/Microsoft/malmo) - A platform for Artificial Intelligence experimentation and research built on top of Minecraft by Microsoft
  - [ViZDoom](https://github.com/Marqt/ViZDoom) - Doom-based AI research platform for reinforcement learning from raw visual information